JohnnyRafael/JohnnyRafael/README.md

-🎓 Currently: Master’s in Data Science | Focus on AI, Analytics, and Visualization 🤖 Interests: Generative AI, Predictive Modeling, and Human-Centered Dashboards 🛠️ Tools I use: Python, SQL, scikit-learn, Power BI, LangChain, Streamlit 🔄 Belief: “Data should not just inform—it should *engage* and *predict*. ”
+🎓 Currently: Master’s in Data Science | Focus on AI, Analytics, and Visualization 🤖 Interests: Generative AI, Predictive Modeling, and Human-Centered Dashboards 🛠️ Tools I use: Python, SQL, scikit-learn, Power BI, LangChain, Streamlit 🔄 Belief: Data should not just inform—it should engage and predict
 ```

 ---